tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 Three different types of effects can be used in the Schematic, each with a different type of node:

-- **Basic effects**, such as the Blur effect, that simply modify the contents of a column; they are displayed as a yellow node with an input port on the left, labelled *Source*, and an output port on the right.
+- **Basic effects**, such as the Blur effect, that simply modify the contents of a column; they are displayed as a blue node with an input port on the left, labelled *Source*, and an output port on the right.

  |Basic_FX_Example|